Exponential stability of linear periodic difference-delay equations: Proof of Theorem

-We now assume exponential stability, and prove that conditions \ref{assumption1} and \ref{assumption2} of Theorem \ref{theorem_hale_generalization} are satisfied.
-In the time-invariant case, necessity is typically proven using the spectral theory of semigroups \cite{Henry1974}.
-We cannot follow this path here, because there seems to be no adequate notion of semigroup for time-varying coefficients.
-However, according to Proposition~\ref{equi_L2_C0}), we may specifically assume $L^2$ exponential stability, and this will allow us to make contact with the spectral theory of monodromy operators thanks to the following, classical property. \begin{proposition} System \eqref{system_lin_formel} is $L^2$-exponentially stable if and only if the spectral radius of the monodromy operator $U_2(T,0)$ is strictly less than one. \end{proposition} Here, $U_2(.,.)$ refers to the solution operator~\eqref{defSOq}.
-Proposition \ref{stability_monodromy} (it even extends to much more general periodic evolution families than \eqref{system_lin_formel}) is formally a consequence of \cite[lem.\ 4.2]{buse2001individual} if definition \eqref{eq:stabLq} of exponential stability (here $q=2$) is restricted to $t\geq s\geq0$.
-However, since the constants in that proof only depend on the $D_j(t)$ through $\sup\{\vertiii{D_i(t)}, \, 1\leq i\leq N,\,t\in\corpsR\}$, the case of arbitrary $s$ follows by periodicity.
-Choosing zero as initial time is arbitrary, and we might as well have put $U_2(T+s_0,s_0)$ for the monodromy operator, with arbitrary $s_0$.
-Although different choices of $s_0$ lead to different monodromy operators, the relation of their spectrum to exponential stability is the same, and we stick to $s_0=0$ for definiteness.
+We now assume exponential stability of System \eqref{system_lin_formel}, and prove that conditions \ref{assumption1} and \ref{assumption2} of Theorem \ref{theorem_hale_generalization} are satisfied.
+In the time-invariant case, necessity can be proven using the spectral theory of semigroups \cite{Henry1974}.
+Unfortunately, there seems to be no adequate notion of semigroup for time-varying coefficients, and we shall follow a different path: since exponential stability of System \eqref{system_lin_formel} implies in particular its $L^2$ exponential stability (see Proposition~\ref{equi_L2_C0}), we may resort to the spectral theory of monodromy operators for periodic evolution families \cite{buse2001individual}.
+These are just solution operators over a period; {\it i.e.}, if $U_2(.,.)$ refers to the solution operator~\eqref{defSOq} with $q=2$, then the monodromy operator of system \eqref{system_lin_formel} is $U_2(T,0)$.
+Choosing zero as initial time is arbitrary, and we might put $U_2(T+s_0,s_0)$ for the monodromy operator with arbitrary $s_0$, but even though different choices of $s_0$ lead to different monodromy operators, the relation of their spectrum to exponential stability is the same, and we stick to $s_0=0$ for definiteness.
+The result we need is the following.

+\begin{proposition} System \eqref{system_lin_formel} is $L^2$-exponentially stable if and only if the spectral radius of the monodromy operator $U_2(T,0)$ is strictly less than one. \end{proposition}